 Netherlands | Maastricht

-This summer program offers students in any major the opportunity to learn about the different facets of Europe and the European Union.
+This summer program offers students in any major the opportunity to develop awareness of cultural differences between the Netherlands, various European cultures, and the US.

 The Netherlands is centrally located between England, France, Belgium, and Germany.
 The city of Maastricht lies at the southernmost tip of the Netherlands near the Belgian and German borders.
 The official language is Dutch, but nearly everyone in Maastricht can speak English.
 Students attend Maastricht University, one of the Netherlands’ youngest universities.
 About one-third of the 13,000 students enrolled at the University are from outside of the Netherlands.